faycalb2/sharedAssets/README.md

 ## What is this?
-    It's a service where you bla bla....
+    It's a service where your team share their knowledge like saved replies, links, examples, and any type od info.. simply search for something, and the results will show up.
-    `screenshot here`
+    `screenshot`

 ## Summary of what's been done:
     - Models with migrations: User(already exist), Team, Asset, Tag